adamsilver/fdpb/02-a-checkout-flow.md

 ### Billing Address

-The billing address is actually the address to which the card is registered and is needed to process a payment.
+The billing address is the address to which the card is registered and is needed to process a payment.
 For most users, their billing address is the same as the delivery address.
 As the user has already provided this information, we can use it to improve the experience.

-First we need to add an extra field, this time a checkbox.
-The checkbox asks the user if their billing addresss is the same as their delivery address.
+First, we need to add an extra field, this time a checkbox which asks the user if their billing address is the same as their delivery address.
 This way users only have to fill out the billing address on the rare occasion that it's different.
 As it's the most common scenario, it's checked by default.

-With Javascript we can enhance the experience even more by hiding the billing address until the user unchecks the checkbox.
+With Javascript, we can enhance the experience even more by hiding the billing address until the user unchecks the checkbox.
 This is a form of progressive disclosure which reduces noise in the interface.
 That is, we only show the fields when they are relevant to the user.

 To do this, we need to listen to the checkbox click event.